Andorbal/andorbal.github.io/_posts/2015-01-17-aspnet-on-linux-03-project.markdown

 });
 {% endhighlight %}

-Also add a "Views/Shared/global.scss" file to the same location.
+Also add a "scripts/global.scss" file as well.

 {% highlight sass %}
 #test {